-At this stage you are only acquiring the model 'for the moment'.
-You are not seeking to integrate it with your pre-existing models, instead you 'put them aside' while you run your tests.
-In other words, you are self-modelling to obtain feedback from your own system within an 'as if' frame.
+At this stage you are acquiring the model 'for the moment'.
+You are not seeking to integrate it with any other models, instead you 'put them aside' while you run your tests.
+In other words, you are self-modelling to obtain feedback from your own system.

 Testing the model for real

 Having tested your model with the exemplar, and used your own neurology as a test bed, your outcome changes.
 You now seek to test for the degree to which you can reproduce the required results.
 You want to compare the results you get with the results your exemplars get.
 To do this you need feedback from the external world.
 Two ways to do this are: